konstfish/container-image-build-cache/README.md

 # container-image-build-cache

-Demo repo that demonstrates how container images can be used as build caches.
+Demo repo to show how to use container images as build caches.
 Read more: https://konst.fish/blog/Container-Image-Build-Cache